eReuse/workbench/docs/PXE_maker.md

 1. You can find the newest stable Debian Server [here](http://debian.xfree.com.ar/debian-cd/current/amd64/iso-cd/)
   - Netinst mode recommended.
 2. Download the latest release of eReuseOS image from [here](https://github.com/eReuse/device-inventory/releases/latest)
-3. Download the installation ISO of the OS you want to install in clients (we will be using 32-bit Lubuntu from [here](http://cdimage.ubuntu.com/lubuntu/releases/16.04.1/release/) as an example, but any other 32-bit Ubuntu will do)
+3. Download the FSArchiver images the OS you want to install in clients

 ####Services
 On this guide, you will install the following services:

-`DHCP`, `TFTP` and `NFS`.
+DHCP, TFTP, NFS and Samba.

 ####The network boot process is as follows:

 - Clients receive DHCP network parameters: IP of BOOTP server that is serving network boot image and the name of the network image.
 - Clients asks for the network image via TFTP, then load and run it.
 - When network image starts to run, loads the kernel of the system and mount the filesystem via NFS.
-- On reboot, the user can choose to run the installation ISO from the network.
+- The diagnostic and inventory process takes place, and afterwards a system image may be installed to the computer via Samba.

 ##Installation
 ####1.
 Install the services and get all files needed